 Orchestral and Chamber Ensembles

-Lish has performed on both flute and piccolo with the Harrisburg, Lancaster, Reading, and Ambler Symphonies, Riverside Symphonia, Philadelphia Virtuosi Chamber Orchestra, Strauss Symphony of America, Capitol Philharmonic Orchestra, Pottstown Symphony Orchestra, Sheep Island Ensemble, Sinfonietta Nova, Favore String Quartet, Philadelphia String Quartet, 5 for Dinner Wind Quintet, Badger.Mantis (flute/clarinet), Lynn Welshman's Mixed Wind Quintet, Play By Heart Ensemble, Orchestra Society of Philadelphia, Masterworks Orchestra, Center City Opera Theater, New York Opera Exchange Orchestra, Opera Libera Orchestra, Rittenhouse Orchestra, Video Games Live Orchestra, Paramus Community Orchestra, and Pocono Flute Choir.
+Lish has performed on both flute and piccolo with the Harrisburg, Lancaster, Reading, South Florida, and Ambler Symphonies, Riverside Symphonia, Philadelphia Virtuosi Chamber Orchestra, Strauss Symphony of America, Capital Philharmonic Orchestra, Pottstown Symphony Orchestra, Sheep Island Ensemble, Sinfonietta Nova, Favore String Quartet, Philadelphia String Quartet, 5 for Dinner Wind Quintet, Badger.Mantis (flute/clarinet), Lynn Welshman's Mixed Wind Quintet, Play By Heart Ensemble, Orchestra Society of Philadelphia, Masterworks Orchestra, Center City Opera Theater, New York Opera Exchange Orchestra, Opera Libera Orchestra, Rittenhouse Orchestra, Video Games Live Orchestra, Paramus Community Orchestra, and Pocono Flute Choir.

 Lish won an opportunity to work with other interested musicians across the country via distance collaboration.
 The TwtrSymphony project grew out of musicians who are connected via Twitter and has opened another possibility for music making.
 Recording for the first piece written by TwtrSymphony's music director, Chip Michael, is in post-production.
 The first track, "The Hawk Goes Hunting" from Symphony No. 2 was released in July 2012.

 Lish won a fellowship position and scholarship to perform at the 2013 Imani Winds Chamber Music Festival in NYC.
 She was offered a flute/piccolo position with the Rome Festival Orchestra's summer festival via international audition and was a scholarship recipient to the International Foundation for Artistic and Musical Excellence Festival and the C. W. Post Chamber Music Festival at Long Island University.
 She was chosen as an alternate for the Texas Music Festival and was a finalist/runner up in the Opera Company of Philadelphia's auxiliary flute/piccolo audition.
 She recorded for a NASCAR documentary on bass flute and piccolo and recorded a piccolo piece with the Philadelphia Virtuosi Chamber Orchestra for the cd, Music for Haiti.